ynput/ayon-documentation/website/docs/server_testing.md

 Tests are grouped by entity type, i.e. project level tests are written in the projects.spec.js, folders level tests in the folders.spec.js file and so on.

 ### Fixture files
-Most tests will need parent entities to be created - i.e. folder can't exist outside a project - in order ease tests creation we're using *fixtures* helpers.
-These allow you easily create/destroy required entities in one-line calls, so that you can focus on the task at hand
+Most tests will need parent entities to be created - i.e. a folder can't exist outside a project.
+To ease test creation, we're using *fixtures* helpers.
+These allow you to easily create and destroy required entities with one-line calls, so you can focus on the task at hand.

 ### Test Isolation